 Foster Grandparents undergo a complete background check and receive extensive pre-service training—as well as monthly in-services to keep their training up to date.

-The Foster Grandparent Program is administered nationally by the Corporation for National and Community Service and sponsored locally by Senior Centers, Inc.
+The Foster Grandparent Program is administered nationally by the AmeriCorps Seniors and sponsored locally by Senior Centers, Inc.

 Adult Day Program